Tony Conigliaro: Baseball career

 A year and a half later, in 1969, Conigliaro made a remarkable return, hitting 20 home runs with 82 RBIs in 141 games.
 He earned Comeback Player of the Year honors.
-In 1970, he reached career-high numbers in home runs (36) and RBIs (116).
-Conigliaro said he batted most of the season with his left eye almost closed.
-That season, he and his brother Billy formed two-thirds of the Red Sox outfield.
-Shortly after the season ended, on October 11, 1970, the Red Sox traded, Conigliaro, Ray Jarvis and Jerry Moses to the California Angels for Ken Tatum, Jarvis Tatum and Doug Griffin.
-(In 1970, pitcher Ken Tatum had hit the Orioles Paul Blair in the face with a pitch that resulted in multiple fractures and the need for surgery.)
-There was some controversy surrounding the trade.
+In 1970, Conigliaro reached career-high numbers in home runs (36) and RBIs (116).
+He later said that he had batted most of that season with his left eye almost closed.
+That season, Conigliaro and his brother Billy formed two-thirds of the Red Sox outfield.
+Shortly after the season ended, on October 11, 1970, the Red Sox traded Conigliaro, Ray Jarvis and Jerry Moses to the California Angels for Ken Tatum, Jarvis Tatum and Doug Griffin.
+(In 1970, pitcher Tatum had hit the Orioles' Paul Blair in the face with a pitch that resulted in multiple fractures and the need for surgery.)
+There was controversy surrounding the surprising trade, with Tony's brother Billy blaming Carl Yastrzemski for the trade, seemingly in order to keep the left field job instead of being moved to first base.
+Reggie Smith was also involved in the situation.

-His vision deteriorated in 1971, including a lack of depth perception and blind spots in his vision.
-He went on the disabled list in July, and formally retired from baseball at the end of the season, only 26 years old.
+Conigliaro's vision deteriorated in 1971, including a lack of depth perception and blind spots in his vision.
+He went on the disabled list in July, and formally retired from baseball at the end of the season, only twenty-six years old.
 In 1971, Conigliaro played in only 74 games, batting .222 with four home runs.
-In 1972, he opened a resort in Nahant.
-He returned to the Red Sox briefly in 1975 as a designated hitter, hitting two home runs in 21 games, but was forced to retire because his eyesight had been permanently damaged.
+In 1972 he opened a resort in Nahant.
+Conigliaro returned to the Red Sox briefly in 1975 as a designated hitter, hitting two home runs in 21 games, but was forced to retire because his eyesight had been permanently damaged.
 He played his final games for the Triple-A Pawtucket Red Sox of the International League.